bluekitchen/btstack/port/windows-h4/README.md

 When running an example, provide the matching `.hcd` file in the current working directory.

+Newer Infineon AIROC controllers like the CYW55xx series require AIROC Download Mode for PatchRAM upload.
+To enable it, provide `--airoc-download-mode` on the command line, for example:

+    gatt_counter.exe -u COM3 --airoc-download-mode

+After opening the serial port, BTstack asks you to reset the controller and starts the firmware download after a short countdown.

 ## Nordic Controller with HCI UART firmware

 The main difference of Zephyr-based Nordic Bluetooth Controllers is that: